Motion to Take Note

 There was a desire that we should automatically exclude all national parks.
 I understand that.
 I am not a resident of the Lake District National Park, but national parks are a national matter and we all have an interest whether we live in Cumbria or elsewhere.
 With the current legislation we already provide a very high degree of protection to national parks and permission for development will be granted in those areas only in exceptional circumstances and if it is in the public interest to do so.
 That is entirely in line with the Sandford principle, which was mentioned by the noble Lord, Lord Judd.
 I assure the Committee that this matter was looked at very carefully by the BEIS Select Committee in another place, which made it quite clear that sufficient safeguards are in place to protect our national parks.

 I move on to the question of geology.
 I do not want to go into detail of the geology of the Lake District and I am not going to speculate, as did, I think, the noble Lord, Lord Liddle, that the best possible geology is in the Thames valley.
 We will leave other bodies to consider that matter.
 Nor do I want to speculate on the geology of other parts of the country.
 All noble Lords were right to say that it is important that we look at geology because we are not going to look at or put forward a site, whether in Cumbria, the Thames valley or wherever, unless the geology is right.
 I hope that all those who are more expert than me—all other noble Lords—will bear in mind what the noble Lord, Lord Fox, said about geology not always necessarily being the most exact science when he spoke about his experience of the evaluation of projects relating to lakes.
-Obviously, if it is difficult and we will continue to do so.
+Obviously, it is difficult and we will continue to look at it.

 I am not going to speculate on what exactly will be found to be suitable—I will give way in a minute if the noble Lord, Lord Fox, will let me answer the question.
 As the noble Lord made clear, it is not the most exact science.
 We have to find a suitable area and it might be that it can be adapted in some ways.
 I cannot speculate on that; it must be a matter for future processes.
 It is not only the community involvement that we are looking for; it is also getting the geology right.
 Then we can move ahead.

 I was actually rising to help the Minister.
-The answer is in the appraisal of sustainability report which specifically states that the geology should,
+The answer is in the appraisal of sustainability report, which specifically states that the geology should,

 “isolate and contain the radioactivity for a very long period”.